MalcolmNewell/Hello-World/README.md

 # Hello-World

 ## **Project Title**
-*This is the name of the project*
+*Hello-World Project*

 ### Description
 This is a template for future projects

 ## How to Run a Program
-1. Pick language to use
+1. Pick a language to use
 2. Read files
 4. Include Code
 `code`